Khanif3693/master-assignment-2/README.md

 ## Submission

 We'll be using GitHub Classroom for this assignment.
 You will submit your assignment via GitHub.
 Just make sure your completed files are committed and pushed by the assignment's deadline to the `master` branch of the GitHub repo that was created for you by GitHub Classroom.
+A good way to check whether your files are safely submitted is to look at your assignment repo on the github.com (i.e. github.com/OSU-CS261-F16/assignment-2-YourGitHubUsername).
+If your changes show up there, you can consider your files submitted.